-- Find the source of the burning smell (likely the thermal fuse or heating element)
+- Find the source of the burning smell (likely the thermal fuse or heating element).

-- If you have a multimeter, test the components for conductivity
+- If you have a multimeter, test the components for conductivity.

-- Replace them if necessary
+- Replace the components if necessary.

-Identifying the source of the burning smell is not only important to solve your waffle iron’s smell issue, but also to prevent the appliance from overheating or even catching on fire.
+Identifying the burning smell’s source is important to solve your waffle iron’s smell issue and prevent the appliance from overheating or even catching on fire.

-Addressing this issue is not only essential to rid your kitchen of unwanted smells, but also to protect yourself and yours from inhaling harmful chemicals and being exposed to house fires whilst cooking.
+A smelly waffle iron can kill anyone’s appetite.
+Addressing the issue is essential to rid your kitchen of unwanted smells and protect yourself and yours from inhaling harmful chemicals and potential fire hazards.